jbbees/Fintech_BC_21/06_PyViz_Dashboard_SF_Real_Estate_Analysis/SF_Dashboard_Walkthrough.md

 )
 ```
 ## Main Program
 The core code.
 This program defines 9 custom functions for each visual.
 When the dashboard is executed, each visual function is executed, builds the visual, and returns it to the dashboard.
+None of these functions takes an argument and are only executed at the .servable() line.

+Function 1 - Housing Units Per Year
 ```
 def housing_units_per_year():                              # for some reason we are not passing anything into these visual functions.
     """Housing Units Per Year."""